 The partitioning of Poland by Prussia, Russia and Austria-Hungary in the late 18th century brought about a major change in how Polonia was represented in the national iconography.
-The fall of Poland as an independent state resulted in the disappearance of both the country and name Poland from the map of Europe for over a century.
-In the arts, this unprecedented political setting resulted in new types of symbolical representations.
-One of the most popular of them was called 'The Tomb of the Fatherland'.
+The fall of Poland as an independent state resulted in the disappearance of both the country and name of Poland from the map of Europe for over a century.
+In the arts, this unprecedented political setting resulted in new types of symbolic representations.
+One of the most popular of them was called The Tomb of the Fatherland.

 The first painting to use this motif was Michał Stachowicz’s Kościuszko Saving Poland from the Grave.
-The painting, an allegory of the Kościuszko Uprising, shows a woman Polonia in shackles being led to a grave by men that are interpreted to be the traitors of the fatherland (Targowica).
+The painting, an allegory of the Kościuszko Uprising, shows a woman – Polonia – in shackles, being led to a grave by men that are interpreted to be the traitors of the fatherland (Targowica).
 The person in the centre trying to prevent the untimely burial is Tadeusz Kościuszko.
-His efforts, as we know, turned out futile.
-The Latin text on the plinth on the left reads Exoriare aliquis nostris de ossibus ultor, which can be translated into English as 'Rise up from my dead bones, avenger'.
+His efforts, as we know, turned out to be futile.
+The Latin text on the plinth on the left reads ‘Exoriare aliquis nostris de ossibus ultor’, which can be translated into English as ‘An avenger will rise up from our bones’.
 The idea of an ultimate avenger of the fatherland would stay with Poles for a long time.

 The land of graves & crosses

 Poland, as one Polish poet called it following another failed national uprising, became ‘the land of graves and crosses’.
 Appropriately, Polish painting of this period abounded in landscapes with graves, crosses and wayside shrines.
 All of these, rather than being elements of an authentic landscape, worked as a sort of patriotic signpost – a symbolical memento of what happened to the fatherland and a clear allusion to its contemporary misery.
-This may be considered an element of the visual secret code of Polish arts, something also present in Polish literature.
+This may be considered an element of the visual secret code of Polish arts, something which was also present in Polish literature.

 In the 19th century, depictions of a chained Polonia gained enormous popularity.
 But while Polonia shared similarities with other national allegories of the day, like Marianne of France or Germania, it was also strikingly different from any other female ones.

-While the French allegory of Freedom (and later France) is usually shown as an active agent of social (and political) transformation, often depicted heroically breaking out of chains (of oppression) and leading people to freedom (equality and brotherhood), the 19th-century female allegory of Poland is conversely most often shown as a passive, subjugated and oppressed woman without much sense of agency.
+Whereas the French allegory of Freedom (and later France) is usually shown as an active agent of social (and political) transformation, often depicted heroically breaking out of chains (of oppression) and leading people to freedom (equality and brotherhood), the 19th-century female allegory of Poland is conversely most often shown as a passive, subjugated and oppressed woman without much sense of agency.

 In a famous drawing by Artur Grottger from 1863, Polonia is shown draped in a black funerary dress with a hood over her face.
 Seated on a dilapidated throne, she is the inert object of the liberating work of Titan, who is on her right.
-Significantly, it is him who is wearing a Phrygian cap, a symbol of freedom.
+Significantly, it is he who is wearing a Phrygian cap, a symbol of freedom.

-Another variant of the same motif – found in an unfinished painting by Jan Matejko, the Polish master of historical painting – shows Polonia, again in black funerary dress, being shackled following the fall of the January Uprising.
+Another variant of the same motif – found in an unfinished painting by Jan Matejko, the Polish master of historical painting – shows Polonia, again in black funerary dress, being shackled after the fall of the January Uprising.

-As another Polish scholar noted, in the face of political events, mostly tragic national uprisings, a belligerent figure a la Marianne failed to take root in Polish iconography.
+As another Polish scholar noted, in the face of political events, mostly tragic national uprisings, a belligerent figure à la Marianne failed to take root in Polish iconography.

 Foreigners paint Poland

-A brown eagle (a symbol of Russia) is shown as sirring on the corpse of a Polish officer in the painting Polish Prometheus by Horace Vernet.
+A brown eagle (a symbol of Russia) is shown as sitting on the corpse of a Polish officer in the painting Polish Prometheus by Horace Vernet.
 Another famous caricature produced after the fall of the uprising shows Poland as heaps of dead bodies (see image in the gallery below), with the figure of a Russian gendarme in the foreground.
 Indeed, order reigned in Warsaw.

-Also in the gallery below you'll find a classical woman allegory in the painting by Ary Scheffer, where Poland is being trampled by a Cossack on horseback (note the white eagle under the lady – or is it a vulture?).
+Also in the gallery below, you'll find a classical woman allegory in the painting by Ary Scheffer, where Poland is being trampled by a Cossack on horseback (note the white eagle under the lady – or is it a vulture?).
 One of the few depictions of a heroic, belligerent Polonia, much in the fashion of the French Marianne, was produced by Andre Belloguet after the fall of the January Uprising.

 Polonia crucified, or was the Virgin Mary Polish?

 One of the popular postcards published circa 1891, shows Jesus and Mary under the cross.
 Note Kraków’s Wawel Castle in the background.
-The dates on Jesus’ staff are those of the partitions, while the cloth draped around the cross bears a Polish inscription that says ‘The time of redemption has not yet come’.
-As scholar Genevieve Zubrzycki explains, Poland here is represented as both Jesus and his mother:
+The dates on Jesus’ staff are those of the partitions, whilst the cloth draped around the cross bears a Polish inscription that says ‘The time of redemption has not yet come’.
+As scholar Genevieve Zubrzycki explains, Poland is represented here as both Jesus and his mother:

 Jesus represents the union of the nation and the state, crucified (repeatedly partitioned) but certain to rise again.
 The pages ripped from the nation’s bible, appearing against the background of Mary’s cloak, mark key (failed) national uprisings.
 The Virgin appears to represent the nation mourning the loss of statehood; though presently in chains, she will one day be ‘free’, i.e. regain independence.